crazycodr/crazycodegen/docs/Using/Expressions.md

-# Simple expressions and rendering rules
+# Expressions and rendering rules

 The framework allows you to set up very simple to very complex expressions.
 Your expressions can be defined as a string or as a series of expression objects.